xdguido/xdguido/README.md

 ## About ✨

-I'm a fullstack web developer specialized in building web sites and web applications.
+I'm a web developer specializing in building full-stack web applications.

 stack:
 - TypeScript